 The Present Day

-The 2020 campaign will mark the 29th anniversary of the first “shoe-box” donations, and the 28th Anniversary of the LUYL Society.
-The dedicated Directors and Members at Large continue to give freely of their time to coordinate, not only the Annual Campaign, but other events such as the Silent Auction, Orient Family Restaurant Luncheon for Light Up, Spice Up Your Life Variety Show (produced by Amanda Watmough), and the annual Raffle.
+The 2021 campaign marked the 30th anniversary of the first “shoe-box” donations, and the 29th Anniversary of the LUYL Society.
+The dedicated Directors and Members at Large continue to give freely of their time to coordinate, not only the Annual Campaign, but other events such as the Silent Auction, Orient Family Restaurant Luncheon for Light Up, and the annual Raffle.
 We take advantage of every opportunity we are given to raise additional money for this very worthwhile cause.

-Donations are gratefully accepted throughout the year.
+Donations and Bequests are gratefully accepted throughout the year.
 We appreciate your help beyond words, and we thank you for your ongoing support.